Hormone Balancing in Men

 Injectable testosterone may lead to pain at the injection site, moodiness depending on the frequency of injections, and increased estrogen levels.
 The moodiness comes as a roller-coaster effect which happens as a result of high levels after the injection followed by low levels before the next one.

-Pellet testosterone therapy has the potential for pain at the pellet site, possible infection of the site, expulsion of the pellet, and possible infection at the insertion site.
+Pellet testosterone therapy has the potential for pain at the pellet site, possible infection of the site, the expulsion of the pellet, and possible infection at the insertion site.
 These are rare occurrences and the benefit far outweighs the risk.